Gordon Memorial College

-In 1956, the University College became the fully independent University of Khartoum.
-The University of Khartoum claims to be the oldest University in Sudan based on the founding of the Gordon Memorial College in 1902.
+In 1956, the University College became the fully independent University of Khartoum.[2]
+The University of Khartoum claims to be the oldest university in Sudan based on the founding of the Gordon Memorial College in 1902.[3]
+The college's library and archival collections formed the foundation of the University of khartoum library, which continues to preserve its historical heritage.

-The college provided high class education to its students who were drawn from all backgrounds of Sudanese youth, enabling them to gain the sort of education previously only available in the great European universities.
+The college provided high class education to its students, who were drawn from all backgrounds of Sudanese youth, enabling them to gain the sort of education previously only available in European or American universities.

 Graduates of Memorial College

 Many of the Sudan's Prime Ministers and generals, including Mohamed Ahmed Mahjoob, Sirr Al-Khatim Al-Khalifa, Babiker Awadalla and Ibrahim Abood Ahmed, studied there.

 Ismail al-Azhari, the first prime minister of Sudan, studied at the Gordon Memorial college but graduated from the American University of Beirut.

 Palestinian scholar Ihsan Abbas also began teaching at the College and continued on after it became known as the University of Khartoum.